 With any luck, your portfolio will continue to grow over time as you simply live off the income stream.
 It’s important to consider that, on average, company profits and therefore dividends increase faster than inflation over the long term.

 And if you’re even half-good with your money, your portfolio’s income may be growing a bit faster than your overall spending.
 This is fantastic news!

 Because if you manage this extra wealth and income well, it allows you to give back to causes that are important to you.
-And don’t forget, many readers of this blog are going to retire early, yet will likely continue doing other productive activities that earn further income.

 With your experience, free time and ‘proof’ that the sharemarket is not a crazy gambling machine, you’re then in a perfect position to help others see the benefits of long term share investing.

-My point is, if you can help one person see that their future doesn’t have to be solely dictated by their workplace and whatever pension is being handed out in 20 year’s time, you can consider that a success!
+If you can help one person see that their future doesn’t have to be solely dictated by their workplace and whatever pension is being handed out in 20 year’s time, you can consider that a success!

 It’s human nature to want to help others.
 But we’ve got to help ourselves first.
 Once people can see the progress in your own life, they’ll be more willing to listen (no guarantees though!).